 |“Verifying legality of timber and wood products”

-The GFS Legal Verification Services & Wood Tracking Program is designed in accordance to ISO 9001-2015 procedural systems to mitigate risk of unknown & illegal material entering the supply chain through site evaluation to verify forests or plantation areas comply with Legal Regulations and that timber is traceable under a documented Chain of Custody and evaluation of Supplier Risk.
+The GFS Legal Verification Services & Wood Tracking Program is designed in accordance with ISO 9001-2015 procedural systems to mitigate the risk of unknown & illegal material entering the supply chain through site evaluation to verify forests or plantation areas comply with Legal Regulations and that timber is traceable under a documented Chain of Custody and evaluation of Supplier Risk.

 GFS LVS standard: GFS-WI-006-LVS-1 LVS Legal Requirement

-GFS WTP standard: GFS-WI-006-WTP.3 CoC Requirement
+GFS WTP standard: GFS-WI-006-WTP.3 Requirement CoC

 Sabah Timber Legality Monitoring (Sabah TLAS):

-The Sabah TLAS Legality Standard consists of 6 Principles; 25 Criteria and 128 Indicators that define the requirements for implementation of forestry; mill and trading activities to associated Sabah regulations.
+The Sabah TLAS Legality Standard consists of 6 Principles; 25 Criteria and 128 Indicators that define the requirements for the implementation of forestry, mill and trading activities to associated Sabah regulations.
 Sabah TLAS Principles 1-4 covers regulatory requirements for forest management while Principles 5-6 cover the requirements for manufacturing and trade as established under the FLEGT VPA negotiations.

-The Sabah TLAS requirements for forestry operations is documented through use of FDS-TLAS-006 checklist and reporting formats:
+The Sabah TLAS requirements for forestry operations is documented through the use of FDS-TLAS-006 checklist and reporting formats:

 Sabah TLAS Principles 1-4 Checklist: FDS-TLAS-006 TLAS P1-4 Checklist/Report

 GFS issues a detailed assessment report for each area evaluated along with an Audit Statement if the area complies with the standard.
 Summary audit reports and Audit Statements are posted on the GFS Website under the Client Database / Legal Verification Services.
 FDS will issue a Compliance Certificate for licensed areas that demonstrate compliance based on GFS Audit Statement and report.
-Annual assessments are required to monitor continual compliance to the Sabah TLAS requirements.
+Annual assessments are required to monitor continual compliance with the Sabah TLAS requirements.